aHaim27/Remote_Workstation/README.md

 # 🖥️🛜 Remote Workstation – Project Overview

-This repository documents the process of building a powerful workstation designed to be accessed remotely from my MacBook Pro.
-The goal is to create a system optimized for ethical hacking practice and tasks that require hardware or OS flexibility beyond what macOS allows.
+This repository documents the process of building a powerful remote-access workstation, designed to complement my MacBook Pro and expand its capabilities for ethical hacking and high-performance tasks.

 # 🧠⚙️ Thought Process

-This project was born out of frustration that very quickly turned into creativity.
+This project started out of frustration — yet quickly turned into creativity.

-Despite owning a high-end MacBook Pro (M4 Max, 64GB RAM), I kept encountering limitations — especially when it came to ethical hacking labs and GPU-intensive tasks.
-Apple’s ecosystem often prevents me from running the tools and environments I need (e.g., GPU acceleration, custom OS setups, etc.).
+Although I own a top-tier MacBook Pro (M4 Max, 64GB RAM), I kept hitting limitations — especially when dealing with ethical hacking labs and GPU-intensive operations.
+Apple’s ecosystem often restricts access to essential tools, OS customization, and hardware acceleration (e.g., GPU cracking).

-So, instead of replacing my MacBook, I decided to build a remote companion workstation — a system that complements it.
-Something I can connect to over the network, turn it remotely on and off when ever I want, and use it for whatever macOS restricts.
+Instead of replacing my MacBook, chose a more creative path.
+Building a remote companion — a machine I can access from anywhere, power on/off remotely, and use for tasks that macOS unfortunately restrict.

-Use cases include:
+# 🔧 Primary Use Cases:
-	•	Penetration testing and ethical hacking labs
+	•	💻 Penetration testing and ethical hacking labs
-	•	GPU-based cracking tasks (e.g., WPA/WPA2 handshake with wordlists)
+	•	⚡ GPU-based cracking (e.g., WPA/WPA2 handshakes with large wordlists)
-	•	Running any OS I need via virtualization or dual-boot
+	•	🧪 Running custom OSes via virtualization or dual-boot
-	•	Creating a future home server/lab environment
+	•	🏠 Hosting a home lab/server environment for continuous learning

 # 📍 1st Milestone – Planning & Ordering

-✅ Hardware planning completed
+✅ Finalized hardware selection
-✅ All components purchased
+✅ Purchased all components
-📝 See ״hardware.md״ for full part list and pricing
+📄 Full part list and pricing can be found in hardware.md